Buurtzorg: A Revolutionary Approach to Community Healthcare

 Zero Distance to Customers

-The impact of this model of patient-centric care are not only client satisfaction ratings (30% higher than ratings of comparable organizations), but also the effectiveness of care as required hours of care per patient is between 50 and 67% lower according to analysis of the company data and the larger healthcare system in the Netherlands.
+The impact of this model of patient-centric care is not only client satisfaction ratings (30% higher than ratings of comparable organizations) but also the effectiveness of care as required hours of care per patient is between 50% and 67% lower according to analysis of the company data and the larger healthcare system in the Netherlands.

 Internal Culture and Employee Engagement

 To preserve autonomy, there is no monitoring of the work of the nursing teams.
-Instead a set of performance metrics is monitoring.
-The most important among these is the productivity threshold, which is set at 62% - no fewer than 62% of the teams' hours should be spent on patient care.
+Instead, a set of performance metrics is monitored.
+The most important among these is the productivity threshold, which is set at 62%.
+No fewer than 62% of the teams' hours should be spent on patient care.
 This is the minimum percentage of billable hours necessary to run a profitable team.

-Although Buurtzorg has a nonprofit status and cannot make profit and allow for profit-sharing mechanisms, it has found another to enable aligned interest also financially.
+Although Buurtzorg has a nonprofit status and cannot make profits and allow for profit-sharing mechanisms, it has found another way to enable aligned interest also financially.
 The salaries of nurses are up to 30% higher compared to similar positions elsewhere in the Netherlands.
-Besides, 2% of the revenue are reserved for unforeseen costs and in case there is an unused surplus, it is divide as follows - half goes to innovation projects and the other half goes to a bonus pool shared among all employees.
+Besides, 2% of the revenue is reserved for unforeseen costs, and in case there is an unused surplus, it is divided as follows: half goes to innovation projects and the other half goes to a bonus pool shared among all employees.

 Conclusion